SPLICE-project/matter-testbed/README.md

 * nRF52840 for BLE Traffic Capture
 * Wi-Fi interface capable of monitor mode for Wi-Fi capture

+For convenince we provide two scripts to assist with the setup of the hub system.
+There are two scripts which help in setting up the cube and cubelets.
+The setup script for the cube creates the Access Point for the cube whilst the cubelet setup script helps in configuring the hardware and software required to do traffic capture.

 ## Home Assistant Server